ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/settings/document-revisions.markdown

     Remember that revisions will be created when documents **enter a conflict** and when the conflict is **resolved**.
-    In this case, **three** revisions will be created:
+    In this case, **three** revisions were created:
-     1. when the replicated document arrives and enters a conflict state
+     1. when the replicated document arrived and entered a conflict state
-     2. when the local document enters a conflict state on the arrival of the replicated document
+     2. when the local document entered a conflict state on the arrival of the replicated document
-     3. when the conflict is resolved by replacing the local document with the replicated one
+     3. when the conflict was resolved by replacing the local document with the replicated one

 * To see these revisions, we open the document's [Revisions tab](../../../studio/database/document-extensions/revisions#revisions-tab).